Recreation

 Klamath River Recreation

 The Federal Energy Regulatory Commission (FERC) approved the Recreation Plan as part of the overall project.
 KRRC and the States of California and Oregon (the principal successor landowners), in consultation with recreation outfitters, Tribes, and local residents, advanced efforts to support the transformed recreation opportunities following dam removal.
-The implementation of the Recreation Plan is creating entirely new and invaluable opportunities for high quality, outdoor recreation centered around a restored free-flowing Klamath River.
+The implementation of the Recreation Plan created new and invaluable opportunities for high quality, outdoor recreation centered around a restored free-flowing Klamath River.

 Recreation Site Access Information